seanrcollings/arc/docs/converters.md

 Check [examples/converters.py](/examples/converters.py) for full examples

 ## Custom Converters
-If you want to convert user input into your own custom object, or just modify the way that Arc alread does it, making custom converters is very easy.
+Arc also allows you to add your own custom converters

 ```py
 from arc.converter import BaseConverter, ConversionError